jukofyork/qlora-pipe-lite/README.md

 ```

 **Key Points**:

-- Uses `bfloat16` for memory efficiency
+- Uses `bfloat16` for memory efficiency (`float16` has too many issues with gradient accumulation to be useful for training)
-- Supports tied embedding weights with automatic gradient synchronization
+- No weight decay (would suffer from catastrophic cancellation in `bfloat16` precision, making it ineffective)
-- No weight decay (counterproductive for pretrained weights)
+- Supports tied embedding weights with automatic gradient synchronisation via DeepSpeed's `TiedLayerSpec`

 ## Configuration Reference